Great Neck South High School

 Students have had access to many technology systems at South High School.
-Seniors will lose access to all GNPS systems on July 30, 2020.
-In order to ensure that content is transferred and backed up please follow instructions below for each system.
+Seniors will lose access to all GNPS systems on July 30, 2021.
+In order to ensure that content is transferred and backed up, please follow the instructions below for each system.
 Please feel free to contact a staff member for assistance.

 Backing up Student iPad:

-Students can backup Notability files, photos and video to Google Drive.
-Once all items are uploaded to Google they can follow the directions below for Backing up Google Applications (G Suite for Education) using Google Takeout.
+Students can backup Notability files, photos, and videos to Google Drive.
+Once all items are uploaded to Google, they can follow the directions below for backing up Google Applications (G Suite for Education) using Google Takeout.

 Converting GNPS Apple ID to a personal Apple ID: